-- (i) elected to serve on the PW Central Committee, the PW Forum or the PW LINK Planning Committee, or - (ii) appointed to represent PW at the General Assembly, Councils or Presbytery.
+- (i) elected to serve on the PW Forum or the PW LINK Planning Committee Subgroup, or - (ii) appointed to represent Presbyterian Women at the General Assembly or Presbytery.

-In these circumstances membership of the PW LINK shall be extended until the additional responsibilities end.
+In these circumstances membership of the PW LINK should be extended until the additional responsibilities end.